francesconatali/ifoundyou/README.md

 Given an email address, the app makes use of the Full Contact API to find all the informations available for that user: Avatar, name, current job, company, location, gender, age range and bio.

-It works very well with company email addresses.
+It works very well especially with company email addresses.
 Try it with yours!

 Moreover, ALL the dependencies are WITHIN the html file, using a simple bunch of URLs.